 9. Mission San Juan Capistrano, San Juan Capistrano

 We have heard from one ghostly Monk in Orange County, but the one that is haunting Mission San Juan Capistrano still has his head firmly attached!
 However, witnesses claim that he doesn’t have a face!
 There are also reports of a headless soldier who stands guard over the grounds.

 The mission’s bells are also known to ring all by themselves at random times during the night!
 Overall, this is just an all-around creepy type of place!

 10. Plummer Auditorium, Fullerton

-Among the paranormal activity that he is blamed for, there are instances of malfunctioning lighting, warped fixtures, and perhaps most disturbing of all, a spinning, floating head!
-However, others believe that the paranormal activity comes not from Mr. Plummer but a secret that the auditorium is hiding.
+Among the paranormal activity he is blamed for, there are instances of malfunctioning lighting, warped fixtures, and perhaps most disturbing, a spinning, floating head!
+However, others believe that the paranormal activity comes not from Mr. Plummer but from a secret that the auditorium is hiding.

-It is actually the last remaining access point to some very mysterious tunnels that run underneath Fullerton.
-At one time, these tunnels were open for exploration, and many returned with stories of disembodied voices and some disturbing sights and sounds.
+It is the last remaining access point to some mysterious tunnels underneath Fullerton.
+These tunnels were open for exploration at one time, and many returned with stories of disembodied voices and disturbing sights and sounds.

 The largest and oldest high school in Orange County, California, Santa Ana High School is prime territory for a haunting or two.
 Established in 1889 teachers and pupils have been experiencing strange paranormal occurrences for decades.